 5–9 July 2020; National Harbor, MD

-The meeting will be held at the Gaylord National.
-Rooms can be booked for either a deluxe guest room for $175 or an atrium view room for $215 (18% taxes additional).
-Rooms can be reserved at these rates between 1 July and 13 July so that you can extend your stay before or after the meeting.
-If you call the hotel to reserve, please make sure to ask for rooms at the Health Physics Society conference rate.
-(Phone 301-965-4000)
+The 2020 Health Physics Society (HPS) Annual Meeting will be held 5–9 July in National Harbor, Maryland, at the Gaylord National Resort and Convention Center.
+Reservations can be made for either a deluxe guest room for $175 or an atrium view room for $215 (18% taxes additional).
+Rooms can be reserved at these rates between 3 July and 10 July so you can extend your stay before or after the meeting.
+Per diem rate rooms are available by calling the hotel directly and asking for the Health Physics Society conference per diem rate (phone: 301-965-4000).

 2020 Annual Meeting Task Force Chair: Neil Whiteside

 Persons attending our meetings should note our Respectful Behavior Policy.

 Why should I book at the conference hotels?

 The hotel rates that the HPS negotiated include many benefits for you and for the HPS.
 Based on the number of rooms in HPS block of hotel rooms, the hotels provide complimentary meeting room space, and reduced food and beverage charges.
 These savings are passed on to attendees through HPS inexpensive registration rates.

 If HPS is unable to meet its room-block commitment because attendees are making reservations at other hotels, the hotels charge HPS an attrition fee to make up the hotel's lost revenue.
 If this were to become a trend, HPS would be forced to increase the registration fee and cut services.